 - This parcel tax applies to parcels with land value.
 If your parcel is taxed for improvement value only (as in some mobile home parks), the parcel tax will not be assessed on your parcel, and you do not need to complete an exemption application.

 The Measure Y Parcel Tax Oversight Committee (PTOC) will typically meet 2-4 times per year to review the district’s use of revenue from the 2016 Measure Y parcel tax and ensure that the intent of the voters who approved the measures is being met.

-PTOC members must live or work in San José Unified and must not be a San José Unified employee or contractor.
+PTOC members must live or work within the borders of San José Unified and must not be a San José Unified employee or contractor.
 SJUSD encourages representation from those with a child currently enrolled in the district, or represent a local taxpayer organization, business association, or neighborhood group.
 San José Unified employees and contractors are not eligible to apply.